 Also of interest is that Garland has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Garland citizens is a little higher than the average for US cities and towns: 21.59% of adults in Garland have at least a bachelor's degree.
+The population of Garland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Garland, 23.04% have at least a bachelor's degree.

 Garland is an extremely ethnically-diverse city.
 The people who call Garland home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Garland, accounting for 43.14% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Garland residents report their race to be White, followed by Black or African-American.
-Garland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.06% of the city’s residents.
-Important ancestries of people in Garland include Irish, English, French , and Italian.
+Important ancestries of people in Garland include English, German, Irish, African, and Ethiopian.

 The most common language spoken in Garland is English.
 Other important languages spoken here include Spanish and Vietnamese.